SummaryRead the full fact sheet

 Special considerations for herbal medicine

-Always tell your herbal therapist:
+Always tell your herbal medicine practitioner:

-- any allergic reactions you have experienced
+- any you have experienced

 Be aware herbal medicine can interact with other medications